Hours for the 2020-2021 School Year:

 Through an emphasis on global competence, geographic literacy and STEM education, our students learn to be innovators and leaders in the world community.
 They use multimedia and computer technology as tools to gather, organize, analyze, and create digital content and as platforms to communicate with students and families across the globe.
 Other examples of how learners will use technology and STEM education to support global competence and geographic literacy include the use of Google Earth, Engineering is Elementary and a STEM lab to facilitate Service Learning projects and themed PBL units of study.
 Moreover, the school has created a STEM lab to support the Engineering Design Process by allowing students to work on Makers projects and Service Learning units that ask them to design products that will benefit the community or help solve global problems.

 Our school integrates global studies and leadership seamlessly into the core subjects, and students in our upper grades are also able to pursue "Enrichment Courses" through the School-wide Enrichment Model.
 Teachers, staff developers, and school leaders work together to create a PK-8 Scope & Sequence for Global Studies and Leadership that incorporates the NYC Scope & Sequences for Science and Social Studies.
-Since “Global Studies & Leadership” encompasses many topics, we plan to organize our Magnet Scope & Sequence into sub-themes at each grade level that correspond to that grade level’s NYC Scope & Sequences.
-These sub-themes, underneath the umbrella of global studies and leadership, would serve to sharpen each grade’s focus when integrating the Magnet theme into the curriculum.
+Since “Global Studies & Leadership” encompasses many topics, we have organized our Magnet Scope & Sequence into sub-themes at each grade level that correspond to that grade level’s NYC Scope & Sequences.

 The overarching goals of our Magnet program are to promote acceptance and diversity, to create learning opportunities that engage students in problem solving at the global level, and to produce future leaders who want to make a difference.
 Our school challenges students to consider the important question: How can I become a leader in today’s world?